Abi-Vike/Dave-Static-WebPage/README.md

-# JohnDoe
+A Responsive Free One Page Portfolio/Blog Website for Dave Solo

-A Responsive Free One Page Portfolio Website template
+By Abiel - Originally from themewagon.com